 But Spenser never finished that story, nor would he get to the other books that he had intended to write.
 He had originally planned on having 12 books, each with a different moral theme as the first six had.
 But that ambition never happened.

-It is our goal here at ArthurLegends.com to do the next best thing.
-Our Faerie Queen series attempts to loosely adapt these first six books into stories that adhere to traditional story beats and fantasy tropes, in a sense updating Spenser’s vision for a modern audience.
+It is my goal to do the next best thing.
+My Faerie Queen series attempts to loosely adapt these first six books into stories that adhere to traditional story beats and fantasy tropes, in a sense updating Spenser’s vision for a modern audience.
 We hope to one day write six more, just as Spenser originally intended.
 But that story will have to wait for another time…